alexeagleson/docker-node-postgres-template/README.md

 - Your company's project relies on an older version of a tool (in our case [Node.js](https://nodejs.org/en/)) than the development team has installed on their machine

-- We want to make it easy to test the application with a copy of the database on the developers' local machine, without requiring them to install the database software (in our case Portgres)
+- We want to make it easy to test the application with a copy of the database on the developers' local machine, without requiring them to install the database software (in our case PostgreSQL)

 If you follow this tutorial you will have a working application running on your machine and querying a Postgres DB without the need to have either Node.js or Postgres installed.
 The only tool you will need is Docker.